Watch the associated video on YouTube or MakerTube

 .

-Once you have followed the installation instructions for your system, open a terminal and execute the following command:
+Open a terminal and execute the following command:

 go version